super-bunny/barotrauma-server-docker/README.md

   --restart unless-stopped \
   ghcr.io/super-bunny/barotrauma-server:latest
 ```

+:warning: The server will update on every container start.

 If you want to access to configs and saves.
 You can mount volumes to `/config` and `/saves` respectively.